Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 Je gebruikt een niet-ondersteunde browser.
 Deze site kan er anders uitzien dan je verwacht.

 Game theory is such a solid and mathematical foundation.
-It provides a strong framework of mathematical models and tools to analyse and solve these interactive decision-making processes.
+It provides a strong framework of mathematical models and tools to analyze and solve these interactive decision-making processes.
 Game theory is a mathematical theory and as such is not relying on a specific context.
-Therefore, it can be applied in all interactive situations where decisions and allocations have to be made.
-The aim of this course is therefore twofold: on the one hand, the focus is on the mathematical theory.
-We take a mathematical approach and study all the game theoretic concepts as part of the field of Mathematics.
-On the other hand, we cover several applications in terms of real-life situations.
+Therefore, it can be applied in all interactive situations where decisions and allocations must be made.

 The course is divided into two parts: cooperative and non-cooperative game theory, the two main pillars of game theory.
-In the first part, the focus is on non-cooperative or strategic games.
+In the first part, the focus is on non-cooperative games, strategic games (games where players act simultaneously) and extensive form games (games with a timing element).
 Among others, the following topics will be discussed:

-• Nash equilibria: pure and mixed Nash equilibria, best-reply strategies and optimal strategies;
+• Nash equilibria: pure and mixed Nash equilibria, best-reply and optimal strategies;

 In the second part of the course, the focus is on cooperative games.
 Among others, the following topics will be discussed:

-• Solution concepts: core, Shapley value and nucleolus;
+• Solution concepts: core, Shapley value, nucleolus, egalitarian solutions

 Timetable